jueves

 the sea is only a dream of clouds.

-I am going there to speak no more
+I'd like to stay there to speak no more

 like a monk in a blue grotto